devmount/neural-network-pos-tagger/readme.md

 ### Evaluation

 To evaluate a pretrained model on an external test set call the `tagger.py` script with the `--evaluate` parameter with the path to the file which contains the evaluation data.
+The evaluation data file must contain one sentence per line, containing space separated word/tag tuples.

     $ python tagger.py --evaluate data/evaluation.txt
     Loading saved vocabulary...